 An anonymous poem about grief

-This short sympathy poem was written by an unnamed poet.
-Nonetheless, it has a powerful message.
+Here’s a short sympathy poem for the loss of a loved one.
+The author is anonymous, but that doesn’t take away from the poem's emotional impact.
 It says that people shouldn’t be ashamed to cry, because tears express our deepest emotions.

 There is a sacredness in tears.